Last Updated on

 - It is also quite messy when you empty it, as there is nothing to stop the dust from flying out, and if you drop it, you can end up creating, even more, mess for yourself to clean up.

-These are an essential thing to look for when it comes to choosing your vacuum cleaner.
-In a home with pets, attachments are just the thing you need to keep everything clean and free from fluff.
+In a home with pets, attachments are just the thing you need to keep everything clean and free from pet hair.
 Here are some of the top attachments to look for:

 The Pet Contour Tool

-This is a handy tool that is able to remove pet hair from some of the most difficult places, such as upholstery and stairs.
+This is a handy tool that is able to remove cat & dog hair from some of the most difficult places, such as upholstery and stairs.
 It is powerful and flexible, which is part of what makes it so effective.
-It comes as a part of the BISSELL pet pack, but have universal adapters included that fit most brands of vacuum cleaner – so everyone can benefit.

 The 3-in-1 Tool

 This is one of the most underrated tools on the market.
 It can turn itself into a crevice tool, dusting tool, and an upholstery tool.
 Sometimes, you will find this attachment without the latter, but all three will give you the best result.